 In some cases, labs may be confusing delta-9-THC for a less psychoactive relative, delta-8-THC.
 Should this be the case, cannabis samples may be a lot less potent than they are made out to be.
 This fact is an important consideration for states considering potency limits on cannabis strains and products.

 How to Establish International Quality Standards for the Cannabis Industry

-To avoid this problem, Machu recommends that labs perform broad spectrum tests on their samples, followed by more targeted evaluations for specific chemical constituents.
+To avoid this problem, Marcu recommends that labs perform broad spectrum tests on their samples, followed by more targeted evaluations for specific chemical constituents.

-“If we’re looking at an extract, for example,” remarks Machu, “how can we look at a snapshot to see what we’re losing?”
+“If we’re looking at an extract, for example,” remarks Marcu, “how can we look at a snapshot to see what we’re losing?”